Modeling the Saturation of the Bell Instability using Hybrid Simulations: Hybrid Simulations

 \subsection{The Benchmark Run}

 We now discuss the benchmark run ($\mathcal{B}$ in Table \ref{tab:sims}) to outline the features that are common to all of the simulations.

 As expected, CRs drive magnetic field perturbations that grow exponentially on a timescale $\sim \gamma_{\rm max}^{-1}$ \citep[e.g.,][]{riquelme+09,gargate+10,haggerty+19p}.
 Figure~\ref{fig:B-field evolution in sim box} shows how magnetic structures grow in size and intensity.
 Initially, such structures are much smaller than the CR gyroradius, represented by a white circle; both growth rate and maximally unstable wavelength are consistent with the linear theory predictions.
-After a few to ten growth times they become comparable to the CR gyroradii calculated in the amplified magnetic field $\gtrsim 10B_0$ (last panels).
+After a few to ten growth times, they become comparable to the CR gyroradii calculated in the amplified magnetic field $\gtrsim 10\,B_0$ (last panels).

 It is interesting to look at the evolution of the first and second moments (bulk velocity and pressure) of the CR and gas distributions, indicated with $u_s$ and $P_s$, with $s={\rm CR, \; gas}$, respectively.

-Figure~\ref{fig:bulk motion} shows that when $\delta B / B_0$ exceeds unity ($t\sim 5\gamma_{\rm max}^{-1}$), CRs start scattering off the magnetic perturbations and transfer momentum to the background gas, which is set in motion.
-After an initial abrupt drop in $u_{{\rm cr}\|}$, the gas and CR bulk velocities keep increasing together and their relative speed remains constant at $\sim 20 v_{\rm A,0}$ for $t\gtrsim 10\gamma_{\rm max}^{-1}$.
+When $\delta B / B_0$ exceeds unity ($t\sim 5\gamma_{\rm max}^{-1}$), CRs start scattering off the magnetic perturbations and transfer momentum to the background gas.
+As a result, we see an initial abrupt drop in the CR bulk velocity, while the gas is set in motion in the direction of the CR drift, as discussed, e.g., by \cite{weidl+19a,weidl+19b}.
+At saturation CRs and gas are well coupled, and their relative speed reduces, as shown in Figure~\ref{fig:bulk motion}.
+More specifically, the difference between the two bulk velocities becomes comparable to the Alfv\'en speed in the total magnetic field at saturation (top panel of Figure \ref{fig:bulk motion}), which means that marginal stability is achieved.
 Since the CR current is driven, after the initial drop due to scattering, $J_{{\rm cr}\|}$ returns to its initial value in the simulation frame, but it keeps reducing in the gas frame (bottom panel of Figure~\ref{fig:bulk motion}), which slows the growth rate down.

-This picture is supported by Figure~\ref{fig:abs and rel pressures}, which shows how the thermal, CR and perpendicular (i.e., self-generated) magnetic pressures evolve in time.
-Pressures are calculated both in the simulation and in the thermal gas frame, as shown in the top and bottom panels of the figure.
+This picture is supported by Figure~\ref{fig:abs and rel pressures}, which shows how the thermal, CR and perpendicular (i.e., self-generated) magnetic pressures evolve in time; pressures are calculated both in the simulation and in the thermal gas frame (top and bottom panels of the figure).

 The magnetic field initially grows exponentially until $t\sim 7 \; \gamma_{\rm max}^{-1}$, which marks the beginning of the ``secular'' stage of the instability, when $B$ keeps growing but with a slower growth rate.
 During this stage there is a rapid increase in the isotropic gas pressure; both $P_{\rm gas\perp}$ and $P_{\rm gas\|}$ grow until $t\sim 10\; \gamma_{\rm max}^{-1}$, when the parallel momentum flux starts becoming larger than the transverse gas pressure.
 The transferring of momentum from the CRs to the gas can be seen also in the slight drop of the parallel CR pressure, $P_{\rm cr\|}$, at $t \sim 10 \; \gamma_{\max}^{-1}$.